emillan-gov/ce_rec_areas/README.md

 - **Eric Millan**: Geospatial Coordinator (Technical Lead)
 - **Candice Steinke**: Geomatics with Mountain Resorts Branch (Subject Matter Expert)

+## Data Workspace
+Data Exploration will be completed in ArcGIS Pro, in this workspace:
+W:\srm\sry\Workarea\emillan\sandbox\CumulativeEffects_HumanDisturbance

 ## Objectives
 1. **Identify and assess datasets** related to recreational land use in BC.
 2. **Engage with data custodians** to ensure the best available datasets are included.